courselabs/docker/hackathon/README.md

 ## Part 2 - Configuration

 Well done!
-Seems pretty straightforward when you look at the YAML, but now we need to go to the next stage and stop using the default configuraion in the Docker images.
+Seems pretty straightforward when you look at the YAML, but now we need to go to the next stage and stop using the default configuration in the Docker images.

 Here's what we want to do: